cube3power/atsd/rule-engine/window.md

 ### Triggers

-The response actions can be triggered whenever the window changes its status as well as at scheduled intervals when the status is `REPEAT`.
-The triggers for each action type are configured and executed separately.
+Response actions can be triggered whenever the window changes its status as well as at scheduled intervals when the status is `REPEAT`.
+Triggers for each action type are configured and executed separately.

 ### Status Events